Living With Existential Questions

 In this sense, I understand the core questions of existence to be like a doorway — a threshold we can choose to step through, to find out what we can encounter on the other side.

 As we walk through that door, we step into the unknown.
-And yet at the same time, we come into contact with something more solid than what we left behind — not certainty, but a truer ground.
-One that does not require everything to be resolved before we take the next step.
+And yet at the same time, we come into contact with something more solid than what we left behind — not certainty, but something earned.
+A place to stand that does not require everything to be resolved before we take the next step.

 The existential–humanistic approach I practice as a therapist is built for exactly this terrain.
 It does not begin by reducing your experience to a diagnostic category.
 It begins by taking your experience seriously — meeting it where it is, and walking alongside you to see where the path leads.

-Through this kind of presence, awareness deepens.
-Patterns become more visible.
-And from that clarity, a different way of living begins to emerge — not as a solution, but as something more genuine: a path that holds the deeper questions of your existence, and yet offers a way forward that is truly your own.
+Through this kind of presence, awareness deepens and patterns become more visible.
+From that clarity, a different way of living begins to take shape — not as a solution, but as something closer to a path.
+One that holds the deeper questions of your existence without needing to resolve them before you move forward.

 Existential Therapy in Eugene, Oregon